Vermont Layoffs — January 2009

 |---|---|---|---|---|

-The largest notice was filed by Lydall Thermal/Acoustical, Inc at its St. Johnsbury facility, reporting 207 affected workers.
+Topping the list was Lydall Thermal/Acoustical at its Manchester facility, reporting 207 affected workers.
 Plasan Carbon Composites followed with 127 workers.

 After a dip last month, layoff activity has ticked back up.

-The trends suggest mounting pressure on the Vermont labor market, with activity running above both recent and year-ago benchmarks.
+These figures highlight mounting pressure on the Vermont labor market, with activity running above both recent and year-ago benchmarks.
+The Wholesale Trade sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Vermont.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Vermont WARN notices, browse layoffs by state, or download the full dataset.